Learn how to make your own super green powder by dehydrating greens and adding a powerful nutrition ingredient to your long-term food storage!

 - Dry approximately 2-3 hrs., but check often.

-7. Powder the dry leaves
+1. Powder the dry leaves

-Fill your blender with the dried leaves and pulse a few times, then set on a low speed to powder.
+Fill your blender with the dried leaves, pulse a few times, and then set on a low speed to powder.

 Note: If you have a Blendtec or Vitamix, be sure not to blend so much that you're cooking those leaves.
 But blend at lower speeds to allow them to fully powder.
 I use a Ninja blender and will need to do a 2nd pass on the thicker leaves like collard or mustard.

-8. Strain powdered leaves into a storage container
+2. Strain powdered leaves into a storage container

 This helps keep out the larger flakes of greens.
 You can then return those to the blender/processor and whirl them around for another ride if they are not fine enough for you.

-Yield will vary on how big your leaves are and which greens you are dehydrating.
+Just how much powder will you get from dehydrated greens?
+The yield will vary on how big your leaves are and which greens you are dehydrating.